 For example, say you gather data from 200 customers.
 If 160 customers scored satisfaction a 4 or a 5, here’s what you would do.

-In this example, the company’s CSAT score is 80%.
+In this example, the company’s score for their CSAT is 80%.

 For customers who reported being unsatisfied or dissatisfied, carefully review their entire interaction.
-Identify what happened, where your company could have been proactive, and what information could have provided a more pleasant experience.
+You’ll first want to identify what happened.
+Next, see if there was an opportunity where your company could have been proactive.
+Finally, determine what information could have provided a more pleasant experience.
 For example, did someone reach out with questions while setting up your product?
-Is there additional information or tips you could have preemptively provided to ensure a smooth, successful set-up?
+Or, is there additional information you could have preemptively provided to ensure a smooth, successful set-up?

 For dissatisfied customers, identify ways to court them to try and maintain a positive relationship with them.
 Can you offer free shipping on their next order if this one was delivered late?

-Don’t just look at your CSAT percentage.
-Dissect the outliers to learn how to exceed customer expectations in the future.
+In summary, don’t just look at your CSAT percentage.
+Make sure you dissect the outliers to learn how to exceed customer expectations in the future.

 Customer service is one of the micro-moments that dictate loyalty and future spend.
 As mentioned earlier, one instance of poor service is enough to deter a major portion of your customers to move their business elsewhere.
 As customer service continues to establish its foothold as a business driver, companies need to meet expectations for customer support.
 Satisfaction, as you may remember, comes from expectations being met.

 So what do people expect today?
-Simply, quick, convenient resolutions on their channels of choice.
-In our recent study, we found that:
+In short, quick, convenient resolutions on their channels of choice.
+For example, in our recent study, we found that: